 Computing and E-Safety

-It is our belief that a high-quality computing curriculum will enable our pupils to use technology both effectively, and creatively, to understand and change the world they live in.
 Technology is woven into the society we live in and has the capacity to change lives.
+A high-quality computing curriculum enables our pupils to use technology to understand and change the world they live in.
 Through teaching computing, we aim to equip our children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.

-We believe that computing skills are a major factor in enabling children to be confident, creative and independent learners and it is our intention that children have every opportunity available to allow them to achieve this.
+We believe that computing skills are a major factor in enabling children to be confident, creative and independent learners and it is our intention that children have every opportunity to realise their potential as lifelong learners.

 Parents have a vital role to play in helping reinforce messages about staying safe online.
 For further advice on keeping your children safe whilst online please take a look at the 10 top tips to keeping safe online.
 Top 10 tips!